Karaoke Revolution: Releases

 Karaoke Revolution Presents: American Idol Encore 2 was released on November 18, 2008, in the United States on PlayStation 3, Wii, and Xbox 360.
 This is the final Karaoke Revolution game to use the American Idol likeness and features.
-Konami will no longer use anymore American Idol likeness or license for upcoming future Karaoke Revolution sequels after this game.
 Songs downloaded from Xbox Live Marketplace for the first Encore game on Xbox 360 are compatible with Encore 2.
-The previous downloadable songs for the first Encore game on PlayStation 3 downloaded from the PlayStation Store will be automatically imported to Encore 2.
-Recently for the first time, Konami has released 5 new downloadable songs that never appeared in any of the previous Karaoke Revolution series before.
+The previous downloadable songs for the first Encore game on PlayStation 3 downloaded from the PlayStation Store would be automatically imported to Encore 2.
+For the first time, Konami has released 5 new downloadable songs that never appeared in any of the previous Karaoke Revolution series before.
 However, these songs originally appeared from one of Konami's other musical game Rock Revolution.

-In 2009, Konami released a new version for the Xbox 360, Wii, and PS3 as a reboot of the franchise.
+In 2009, Konami released a new version for the Xbox 360, Wii, and PlayStation 3 as a reboot of the franchise.
 It features enhanced career and multiplayer modes, the ability to record footage for venues with the Xbox Live Vision and PlayStation Eye cameras, and a soundtrack with 50 tracks, all original versions rather than the covers used in previous versions.